 None of us have lived through a pandemic.
 We are all in uncharted waters together.
-All of us are coping with changes in our work and in our daily lives.
+All of us are coping with changes in our work and our daily lives.
 Stress levels are high, and we are all trying to stay afloat.
 And so it is that this pandemic has become a time for kindness.

-Kindness to others and to ourselves
+Kindness to others and ourselves

-Kindness seems to bring out the best in us and in humanity.
+Kindness seems to bring out the best in us and humanity.
 We see this all the time when people are in distress or a time of need.
 One of my heroes is Chef Jose Andres.
-He has closed all his restaurants in Washington, DC and has turned them into food kitchens to feed those without food, and he has started the World Central Kitchen to provide food to areas of disaster.
+He has closed all his restaurants in Washington, DC, and has turned them into food kitchens to feed those without food, and he has started the World Central Kitchen to provide food to areas of disaster.

-For me this involves getting up each day about when I would normally do, getting showered and dressed for the day and using my daily skin care products.
+For me, this involves getting up each day about when I would normally do, getting showered and dressed for the day, and using my daily skin care products.
 This just makes me feel better.
 (Notice the shameless plug for skin care products?)

 Focus on Fitness

-Focusing on fitness and exercise is also being kind to our bodies and is also important in terms of maintaining our health.
+Focusing on fitness and exercise is also being kind to our bodies and is also essential in terms of maintaining our health.
 Fortunately, almost all states with shelter in home orders allow people to be outside to exercise.
 As you may know, I am a huge Peloton fan.
 Getting on the bike and riding with an online community of riders is more beneficial to me than you can know.

 Make Virtual Connections

-In spite of all the things we can’t do right now, there has never been a time when we have been more able to connect with people in the virtual world.
+Despite all the things we can’t do right now, there has never been a time when we have been more able to connect with people in the virtual world.
 Connecting and reconnecting to one another helps to maintain our sense of community and is an excellent way to show kindness to us and our community of friends.
 It is a time when we can write letters, telephone, or video with people.

 Keep In Touch with Spirituality

-I wish that you will all remain safe and healthy.
+I hope that you will all remain safe and healthy.
 This is not a time for panic and despair.
 But a time to be wise in the things we do, a time to be careful in how we physically connect with others, and a time to be kind.

 All the best,